iFernand0/iFernand0/README.md

 ## 🙋🏾‍♂️ About Me

 -  📍Living in North zone of São Paulo, Brazil
--  🔄 I'm in the 5th semester of Computer Science in Universidade Paulista - (UNIP)
+-  🔄 I'm study Informatica of internet in the Instituition Senac

 ---
 <!-- Languages and frameworks i use -->